Skip to Content

 Building permit notice

-If you are also applying for a building permit, your tree permit application and Forestry review for your project will be part of the Consolidated Pre-Building Permit process.
-No separate permit application is required.
+If you are also applying for a building permit, your tree permit application and Forestry review for your project will be part of the Pre-Building Approval Application process.
+No separate tree permit application is required.

 Pool permit notice

 If you are applying for a pool permit, your tree permit application and Forestry review for your project will be part of the Combined Residential Swimming Pool Application process.
 No separate tree permit application is required as it will be captured as part of the combined process.
-For more information and to start the pool approval process, please visit our Zoning Clearance Certificate page.
+For more information and to start the pool approval process, please visit our Pool Permits page.

 Tree permit application process